Paid Parental Leave

 From 1 July 2025, the Federal Government will pay superannuation on paid parental leave.

-The Paid Parental Leave scheme does not prevent you from making voluntary super contributions during parental leave, and some parents choose to do so to ensure their balance continues to grow during this important time.
+The PPL scheme does not prevent you from making voluntary super contributions during parental leave, and some parents choose to do so to ensure their balance continues to grow during this important time.

 Can you take paid parental leave at half pay?

-No, parental leave must be paid according to your normal pay cycle.
-For example, if you usually receive a fortnightly payment then this is how you will receive your Parental Leave Pay.
+Government-funded PPL must be paid according to your normal pay cycle.
+For example, if you usually receive a fortnightly payment, then this is how you will receive your parental leave pay.
 It is not possible to take this amount at half pay, over an extended period.

 What about unpaid leave?

-Some enterprise bargaining agreements, policies or contracts also provide paid parental leave on top of the Federal Government’s Paid Parental Leave Scheme.
-This means that you will receive payments from both your employer and the government during this time.
+Some enterprise bargaining agreements, policies or contracts also provide paid parental leave and/or top up payments on top of the Government’s PPL scheme.
+This means that you will receive payments from both your employer and the Government during this time.

-Eligibility to payment from your employer is dependent upon your Award and agreements, so it is advisable to discuss this prior to your leave period commencing.
-If you have a partner and you are both considering taking some leave, please read our section on Paternity and Partner Leave too.
+Eligibility for payment from your employer is dependent upon your Award and agreements, so it is advisable to discuss this prior to your leave period commencing.

 When can I start parental leave?

 If you are pregnant, you can start your unpaid parental leave up to 6 weeks before your due date.
-If you would like to begin your leave sooner then it is possible to arrange this with your employer.
+If you would like to begin your leave sooner than that, it is possible to arrange this with your employer.

 If you are not giving birth, such as in the case of a partner or an adoption, then your leave will commence on the date of birth or placement of the child.
-Payment under the paid parental leave scheme does not commence until after the child has been born.
+Payment under the PPL scheme does not commence until after the child has been born.

 Enter your email to access our expert workplace information